surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Superquickly, select the first new zone when importing an SF2.
 Then turn to the "is" questions state (isAudioRunning, isClientConnected; #430) which lets me also do things like engine status up to the UI properly (although I dont paint the audio state now jsut the rest in the about screen).
+Fix some plugininfra lin (#487).
+Add a few more SFZ opcodes so oddy's clarinet loads.

 ## Day 42 (2023-04-02)